CLIMATE

 Identifying new energy reduction projects through our improved energy monitoring systems and employee feedback

 * Anaerobic digestion (AD) is a process for the treatment of certain waste materials.
-It is described by Defra as a ‘… process in which plant and animal materials are converted into useful products by micro-organisms in the absence of air.
-The process releases biogas, (mainly a mixture of around 60% methane and 40% carbon dioxide) which can be used directly to provide heat, power or transport fuel.
+It is described by Defra as a “process in which plant and animal materials are converted into useful products by micro-organisms in the absence of air.
+The process releases biogas, (mainly a mixture of around 60% methane and 40% carbon dioxide) which can be used directly to provide heat, power or transport fuel.”

 TRANSPORT, LOGISTICS AND PROCUREMENT

-SCOPE 3
+SCOPE 3 Non-Flag

-OUR COMMITMENTS
+OUR LACTALIS GROUP COMMITMENTS

-Our transport, logistics and procurement emissions are generated through the supply of products to UK and European markets.
+In the UK, our transport, logistics and procurement emissions are generated through the supply of products to UK and European markets.
 By working closely with our suppliers and customers, we’re reducing the carbon footprint linked to transport, logistics and procurement.

-OUR PROGRESS IN 2023
+OUR PROGRESS IN 2024

 PROCUREMENT